 We were all treated to the Palace Spa’s signature massage, which is a unique to the hotel.
 It involves wooden rollers and energising silver fir oil, created a few kilometres from the Palace.
 It was such a reviving treatment, and – although it sounds totally cheesy – afterwards I felt like a whole new woman!

 Ski season was coming to an end when we arrived in the Alps.
 But there was still a lot of activity on the slopes.
-And, although we didn’t ski, we enjoyed a truly magical morning on the glacier.
+And, although we didn’t ski, we all dressed in our most comfortable ski wear, and enjoyed a truly magical morning on the glacier.

 We took a short drive from Gstaad Palace hotel to Glacier 3000.
 Then climbed more than 3,000 metres above sea level, in cable cars, until we reached the peak of the glacier.
 The views over the Bernese Alps were absolutely breathtaking and stunned us all to silence (for a while, at least).